POLICIES

 4. Communication with Children & Parents

-- Do not promise confidentiality; explain that the concern will be shared with the Employer to ensure safety. - Report any concerns, accidents, or unusual incidents to the DLP as soon as possible.
+• Report all concerns, accidents, or unusual incidents to the DLP as soon as possible

 6. Behaviour Management